DeenLennon/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A script that print alphabet in lowercase
-A script that prints alphabet in lower case and then in uppercase A script that print alphat in lowercase followed by a new line
+A script that prints alphabet in lower case and then in uppercase A script that print alphat in lowercase followed by a new line A script that prints all single digit numbers of base 10 starting from 0 followed by a new line.